 The starting point for the analysis is a hypothetical \$10 billion of economic stimulus investment, spread across a range of advanced energy technologies (as described in Section II).
-Allocation of this investment is weighted toward technologies and products that based on historical experience are likely to generate significant in-state economic activity, with proven capacity to attract participation from customers and investors, thereby adding private investment to the overall economic impact.
+Allocation of this investment is weighted toward technologies and products that, based on historical experience, are likely to generate significant in-state economic activity, with proven capacity to attract participation from customers and investors, thereby adding private investment to the overall economic impact.

 The results of the analysis point to advanced energy stimulus spending as a strong pump-primer for private investment, job creation, and economic growth.
-In short, \$10 billion of advanced energy stimulus investment in Nevada would generate the following economic benefits:
+In short, \$10 billion of advanced energy stimulus investment in West Virginia would generate the following economic benefits:

-- \$60 billion added to the Nevada economy; - Almost 400,000 new jobs, measured in job-years, resulting in a mix of short-term construction/installation employment and more ongoing positions; - \$3.5 billion of additional tax revenue to local and state governments; and - \$2.8 billion in annual consumer savings.
+- Over \$70 billion added to the West Virginia economy; - Over 430,000 new jobs, measured in job-years, representing a mix of short-term construction/installation employment and more ongoing positions; - Over \$4 billion per year of additional tax revenue to local and state governments; and - Over \$4 billion in annual consumer savings.